innodev-au/wmboost-data/README.md

 ## Project Status

-The library is at a state where the functionality has been verified to work correctly and is stable enough to work in a production environment - with the exception of split entries.
+The library is at a state where the functionality has been verified to work correctly and is stable enough to work in a production environment - with the exception of split (scattered) entries.
 However, until the release of version 1.0 (planned for March), some API changes may occur.

 ## Documentation